Sensitivity analysis under the $f$-sensitivity models: a distributional robustness perspective: Acknowledgement

-\begin{remark}\normalfont In the definition of the $(f,\rho)$-selection condition, we take the maximum of two integrals, each from one direction.
+\begin{remark}\normalfont In the definition of $d_f(\PP)$, we take the maximum of two integrals, each from one direction.
 This is mainly to keep the condition symmetric with regards to the choice of the treated or control groups, and align with the convention in the sensitivity models in the literature~\citep{tan2006distributional}.
-That said, as we would see shortly in Section~\ref{subsec:distr_shift}, it might be more natural to only work with one of them (i.e. assume one of them be bounded by $\rho$) when our primary interest is to estimate and perform inference on one of the counterfactuals. \end{remark}
+That said, as we would see shortly in Section~\ref{subsec:distr_shift}, it might be more natural to only work with one of them (i.e. assume one of them be bounded by $\rho$) when one of the counterfactuals is of primal interest. \end{remark}

-We now show that the proposed $(f,\rho)$-selection model addresses the unbounded confoundness in Example~\ref{ex:motivation}: even though the selection bias (the odds ratio) is not uniformly bounded, it is controlled overall; in this case,, our proposed model can be a better characterization of the selection bias.